How To Use CBD Oil For Anxiety: Helpful Ways To Follow In 2023

 • THC content is less than 0.3 % according to the COA;

-• There is a permissible limit of pesticides, molds, and heavy metals as per the COA which vary by state.
+• There is a permissible limit of pesticides, molds, and heavy metals as per the COA which varies by state.

 In addition to this, it is important to check: